The Sebastopol Toxics Education Program (STEP) is an innovative city-wide toxics-reduction program in Sebastopol, California.

 One of our intentions with this project has been to see if

-could develop and test techniques that might support other
+we could develop and test techniques that might support

-doing similar actions.
-If your city is considering a
+other cities in doing similar actions.
+If your city is

-city is interested in using modified versions of the
+If your city is interested in using modified versions of

-us to explore what your interests are and see what we can
+please contact us to explore what your interests are and see

 • For More Information •